5-Reasons-To-Be-A-Less-Productive-Parent

 Teenager-Doing-Laundry

-It’s up to us parents to let our child become productive instead of us continuously producing for them.
-It is the rare child who is going to ask to wake themselves up, do their own laundry, make their own breakfast, fill out their own paperwork and the list goes on.
-Children of all ages like having things done for them, so you are going to have to take the lead in teaching them what they need to know.
+It’s up to us parents to let our children become productive instead of us continuously producing for them.
+It is the rare child who will ask to wake themselves up, do their laundry, make their breakfast, fill out their paperwork, and the list goes on.
+Children of all ages like having things done for them, so you must take the lead in teaching them what they need to know.

-As parents, we must strive to balance nurturing our children and teaching them life skills.
-Don’t mistake doing everything for your teen as love.
-Sometimes the most loving thing you can do for your child is to say no to bringing that forgotten item to them at school.
+As parents, we must balance nurturing our children and teaching them life skills.
+Don’t mistake doing everything for your teen for love.
+Sometimes, the most loving thing you can do for your child is to say no to bringing that forgotten item to school.

-4. Our kids don’t know how to be face-to-face with another human
+4. Our kids don’t know how to interact with other humans

 Technology is ruining childhood if you haven’t figured that out already.
-We parents must have boundaries and rules for devices, so our child grows up learning that their iPhone is an asset, not a part of their anatomy.
+We parents must have boundaries and rules for devices so our children grow up learning that their iPhone is an asset, not a part of their anatomy.

-We must carve out space in our child’s life for them to be with people of all ages in person without a screen to hide behind.
+We must carve out space in our children’s lives for them to be with people of all ages in person without a screen to hide behind.
 The group of professionals I interviewed also agreed that young adults are very unsure of themselves in social settings today.
-They don’t know how to look at another person in the eye or how to have a casual, yet meaningful conversation face to face.
+They don’t know how to look another person in the eye or have a casual yet meaningful face-to-face conversation.

-It’s up to us parents to create opportunities for our children to develop lifelong relationship and communication skills which are not going to happen by using Snapchat.
+It’s up to us parents to create opportunities for our children to develop lifelong relationships and communication skills, which will not happen using Snapchat.

 5. Our kids don’t know how to wait for anything